ADHD Supergirls

 She asks every school to send her a form to submit stating that she has diagnosed a child with ADHD.

 But here’s the thing: my daughter’s school won’t accept the doctor’s note as an ADHD diagnosis.
-Instead, the school has to do their own ADHD evaluation for school.
+Instead, the school has to do its own ADHD evaluation for the school to give her extra accommodations for ADHD.

 I don’t know if this is standard everywhere or in just my state, but I find this frustrating, and here’s why: